GenesisFR/HowToBecomeGoodAtShooters/README.md

 - reference: https://www.youtube.com/watch?v=43J9nUmrbo4

 ### Callouts
-- definition: feeding your teammates with information about enemy positions or your next move
+- definition: feeding your teammates with information about enemy position or your next move
 - learn the map-specific callouts
 - when making callouts, you must include location, count, health remaining, direction, weapon used and any essential information (ex: bomb holder in CS:GO)
 - when requesting utility or revealing your intentions, make the callout beforehand to give your teammates time to adjust